ahoj18/website/docs/coe/universal/on_site_policies.md

 - [2.101] Personnel are not permitted to loot dead bodies of their co-workers, hostiles or any kind of personnel (including CD’s).
   - [2.101.1] Combative personnel are permitted to collect weapons from fallen personnel while within the confines of the CDC in order to prevent them from falling into the hands of CD's.
 - [2.102] Personnel may not loot illegal or unauthorized items that spawn around the map, such as higher clearance keycards.

+## [2.11] Obstruction of Operations - <Highlight color="#c29429">Medium Infraction</Highlight>;
+- [2.111] Foundation Personnel are not permitted to obstruct on-site operations or activities.
+  - [2.111.1] Obstruction includes but is not limited to - Deliberatly hindering, impeding, or blocking on-site operations.
+  - [2.111.2] Form of obstruction include but are not limited to - Instigating riots among Class-D, ordering hits on other Foundation Personnel, engaging in conduct not described in Foundation code or Departmental Handbooks, preventing personnel from conducting or continuing to conduct their business.
+  - [2.111.3] Foundation Personnel are not permitted to obstruct operations by intentionally making them more difficult.
+  - [2.111.4] Foundation Personnel are not permitted to act outside tha capacities of their current team.